irgroup-classrooms/individual-assignments-piaa0802/labs/02/linuxjourney.md

 ## 12.mkdir (Make Directory)
 ### Exercise
-Run cat on different files and directories.
-Then try to cat multiple files.
+Make a couple of directories and move some files into that directory.

 *1.*

-*Intput:* $ cat piasfile
+*Intput:* $ mkdir -p /c/Uni/DIS08/TestDirectory

-*Output:*
+*Output:* TestDirectory ist jetzt im Ordner DIS08

-*Intput:* $ cat test.txt
+*Intput:* $ mv Test2.txt /c/Uni/DIS08/TestDirectory

-*Output:* Test test test Pia
+*Output:* Test" ist jetzt in TestDirectory
 ### Quiz
-What's a good way to see the contents of a file?
+What command is use to make a directory?

-*Answer:* cat
+*Answer:* mkdir

-## 13.rm (remove)
+## 13.rm (remove) #!!!!!!!!!
 ### Exercise
-Run cat on different files and directories.
-Then try to cat multiple files.
+Create a file called -file (don't forget the dash!).
+Remove that file.

 *1.*